ELAGSEKRL1:

 Learning Target: Recognizing similarities between various types of texts.

-Research-Based Instructional Strategy: Using various types of texts such as storybook and poetry books in the classroom can be helpful in this regard (Teacher guidance, 2015).
+Research-Based Instructional Strategy: Using various types of texts, such as storybooks and poetry books, in the classroom can be helpful in this regard (Teacher Guidance, 2015).
 This strategy is good for teaching kindergarten students because it assists them in identifying familiar words as well as similar information between various readings.
 It familiarizes them with a variety of reading forms.
-Thus, they learn to understand the similarities and difference between different styles of writings.
-It is important to introduce them to such a diverse world of writing at such a young age to keep their minds open and accepting to new things.
+Thus, they learn to understand the similarities and differences between different styles of writing.
+It is important to introduce them to such a diverse world of writing at such a young age to keep their minds open and accepting of new things.

 ELAGSEKRL6:

-Learning Target: Remembering the name of the author and illustrator of a reading as well as defining the role of both of them in the reading.
+Learning Target: Remember the name of the author and illustrator of a reading and define the role of both of them in the reading.

-Research-Based Instructional Strategy: Prompting a question and answer session with the students to give attention to the details regarding name and character of the author and the illustrator (Teacher guidance, 2015).
-This strategy is good for teaching kindergarten students because it enables them to understand the difference between the author and illustrator as well as to define roles of each of them.
+Research-Based Instructional Strategy: Prompt a question and answer session with the students to give attention to the details regarding the name and character of the author and the illustrator (Teacher guidance, 2015).
+This strategy is good for teaching kindergarten students because it enables them to understand the difference between the author and illustrator as well as to define the roles of each of them.
 It allows them to understand the roles each relevant person plays in bringing a story to life from mere words.
-It is important for the kindergarten students to learn such technicality during these years of their lives so they know the meaning and effect of hard work required in creating a story.
+It is important for kindergarten students to learn such technicalities during these years of their lives so they know the meaning and effect of the hard work required in creating a story.

 ELAGSEKRL7: